 Despite being broke, I managed to acquire my own copy of FrameMaker, and train myself on the package, adding that to my skills in PageMaker.
 I also taught myself HTML programming and learned to read C and other languages that I had not visited in many years.
 I sent out over 300 resumes and refused to settle for less than what I wanted.
-I used up all of my unemployment and dug myself deeply into debt.
+I used up all of my unemployment and ran up some debt.

 Then, I received two job offers.
-The first one was to work as an Internet content developer for my local newspaper.
+The first one was to work as a content developer for my local newspaper.
 It paid eight dollars an hour for 30 hours a week of work.
 I was willing to take it, and would have, but right as I was about to I got a call from a contract agency I had sent my resume to.
 Another local company was looking for a technical writer for a six-month contract.
-It paid $20.00 an hour, but much of that got sucked up when I opted for salary and benefits such as medical and dental insurance, holidays, sick days and vacation days.
+It paid $20.00 an hour, but much of that got sucked up when I opted for salary and benefits such as medical and dental insurance, holidays, sick days, and vacation days.
 In the end, I started at $29,000 a year and after 6 months I renegotiated to $35,000.
-As my experience has grown, so has my pay.
+That was in the early nineties.
+It was a start.

 What should I take in college?

-For graduate studies, more and more colleges are offering Technical Writing or Professional communications degrees.
-I recently went back to school and got a Master’s in English with a Professional Writing certification.
+For graduate studies, more and more colleges are offering Technical Writing or Professional Communications degrees.
+A few years ago I went back to school and got a Master’s in English with a Professional Writing certification.

 I’m just out of college, and I want to be a technical writer, but I have no experience, how do I get my first job?